AnujRNair/php-json-marshaller/README.md

 A library to marshall and unmarshall JSON strings to populated PHP classes, driven by annotations.

-We would like fine grain control because:
+We would like fine grain control over our marshalling and unmarshalling because:
 * json_decode always returns a StdClass object.
-We want to be able to decode into our own objects.
+We want to be able to decode into our own classes.
-* We can add expected type information about the data we are receiving and validate it before using it.
+* We can add expected type information about the data we are receiving/sending and validate it before using it.
 * json_encode cannot be controlled on a property by property basis.
 This will allow us to do that.

 The latest version can be found here: https://github.com/AnujRNair/php-json-marshaller